malik027/LazySysAdmin-1/README.md

 ![Screenshot](images/6.png)

 Quite interesting...
-Now let's run the math with the "whatweb" tool and see what we find.
+Now let's run the math with the **[whatweb](https://github.com/urbanadventurer/WhatWeb)** tool and see what we find.
 ```
 whatweb http://192.168.0.107
 ```